 Yes, Pinterest is a helpful resource for finding healthy recipes and workout inspiration, but it’s also full of great ideas for kitchen organization and meal planning — two keys to cleaning up your diet.
 With a quick trip to the store for some supplies, any of these 12 projects are easy to tackle in no time.

-12 Healthy Kitchen Makeover Ideas
+12 DIY Kitchen Makeover Ideas for Healthier Eating Habits

 Over-indulging in snackable foods is one of the easiest ways to accidentally sideline a healthy diet.
 Mindlessly munch from an open bag of nuts or popcorn, and boom — there goes today’s calorie allowance!
 Eliminate binges by packing individual portions as soon as you bring those favorite snack foods home from the store.
 Plastic sandwich baggies work well, but investing in some small reusable containers will eliminate waste (and save more delicate goods from being crushed during transportation).